vaheedsk36/ecommerce-services/README.md

 - `npm run dev` for running the application
 - `npm run lint` for checking linting issues in the application

+## Task on going
+- Winston error is not stored in services-error.log file
+- Complete the winston setup and add the logger to error prone code

 ## Tasks to work on next

 - Add authentication middleware